rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 Hopefully the future will bring us mainstream grade interactive tools that allow asking type questions, browsing types, help solving type puzzles.
 For now it is mostly the programmer who connects the dots.
 The good news is that it gets easier and easier with practice.
 I am working in TS for only about 2 months now and I already see a difference.

+_A good code needs two type checkers: TypeScript and You_

 One common concern among developers related to using types (especially more advanced types) is a slowdown in the development speed.
 There is some truth to this in general because of things like compilation times in some language environments.